The Voice (franchise): Knockouts twists

 The third season of The Voice South Africa introduced a new way to conduct the knockouts round: after each contestant's solo performance, the respective coach will have to decide whether they are in the "Safe Zone" – which means qualified for the next round – or the "Danger Zone" – at risk of elimination.
 Each coach can only send three contestants to the "safe zone", and also have two steals to use across the round.
 After all members from one team have concluded their performances, the coach will save a number of artists from the "danger zone" to move on to the battles.
 Contestants who are sent to the "danger zone" and not chosen by their coach are eliminated.
 However, the audience can also save one artist in the "danger zone" by televoting.
-This rule was then applied in the eighth season of The Voice: la plus belle voix, where public's vote is not included, and in the third season of The Voice Nigeria.
+This rule was then applied in the eighth season of The Voice: la plus belle voix, where public's vote is not included, in the third season of The Voice Nigeria and in the eleventh season of Glasat na Bulgaria.